rustwasm/wasm-bindgen/guide/src/contributing/design/importing-js-struct.md

 let's go through one-by-one:

 * `#[wasm_bindgen(module = "./bar")]` - seen before with imports this is declare
-  where all the subsequent functionality is imported form.
+  where all the subsequent functionality is imported from.
 For example the `Bar` type is going to be imported from the `./bar` module.
 * `type Bar` - this is a declaration of JS class as a new type in Rust.
 This means that a new type `Bar` is generated which is "opaque" but is represented